-1. Switch of the computer and disconnect any peripherals, inc monitor etc.

-2. Locate the two fixing lugs situated at the rear of the top of the computer.
+- 1. Switch of the computer and disconnect any peripherals, inc monitor etc. - 2.
+Locate the two fixing lugs situated at the rear of the top of the computer.
 Twist the lugs to the rear and remove by pulling upwards.

-3. Remove the lid by raising it up from the rear and pulling rearwards.

-4. Remove one of the blanking panels (RFI gaskets) from the rear of the computer.

-5. Remove the SCSI interface from its packaging and insert through the rear panel and locate it into the interface socket onto the backplane.
+- 3. Remove the lid by raising it up from the rear and pulling rearwards. - 4.
+Remove one of the blanking panels (RFI gaskets) from the rear of the computer. - 5.
+Remove the SCSI interface from its packaging and insert through the rear panel and push it into the interface socket on the backplane.

+Note: with Storm DMA 32 cards, full speed DMA support is only available in one of the bottom 2 backplane slots.

+Note: To reduce the risk of static damage use the conductive bag that the interface came in to place the interface on.
-6. If a internal SCSI device is fitted, attach the data cable to the interface taking care to fit it the correct way round (the correct orientation is clearly marked on the interface - see section 2.1 section 10).
-Then refer to the section of this user guide headed Internal SCSI devices in a RISC PC.

-7. Screw the Interface backpanel to the computer with the screws previously removed.

-- 8. Refit the lid and fixing lugs and reconnect all peripherals and monitor etc. - 9.
-Plug the computer in and switch it on.

-10. The hardware installation is now complete.
+- 6. If fitting an internal SCSI device fit the 50 way ribbon cable to the interface ensure that the cable is attached the correct way round (pin 1 the stripe on the ribbon cable is clearly indicated on the interface card by a white spot or arrow at one end of the connector.
+Then refer to the section of this user guide headed Internal SCSI devices in a RISC PC. - 7.
+Screw the Interface backpanel to the computer with the screws previously removed. - 8.
+Refit the lid and fixing lugs and reconnect all peripherals and monitor etc. - 9.
+The hardware installation is now complete.
 Please see section headed SCSI software.